dreth/Ethernaut/README.md

 ```

 **NOTE: [The Rinkeby test network is deprecated](https://ethereum.org/en/developers/docs/networks/#rinkeby) in favor of the Sepolia/Görli testnet.
 There's a high chance that after Rinkeby has been deprecated, OpenZeppelin will deploy Ethernaut in the Sepolia or Görli testnet.** As a result of this, you should keep in mind that steps 7-9 of my setup will be on a different testnet.

+## Helper scripts

+Under `/scripts/helper` I have included a few convenience scripts that I imported in every single script (as needed), some were _always_ needed, like the Ethernaut instance addresses or my account import.

+The helper scripts are:

+- `account.py`: imports the account to be used to solve the challenges, the actual account that I use to deploy/submit my instances
+- `ethernaut_addresses.py`: contains all the instance and contract addresses
+- `utils.py`: contains some basic functions that I use in each script.
+I always do a full import of everything in this script because here I defined the `load_challenge()` function which loads the instance of each challenge.
+- `web3.py`: contains an instance of web3 which I use for whatever utility from the web3.py library that I might need

+## Templates

+I have also added a small template for scripts, reports and attacker/interaction contracts I might need.
+They're under the `template` folder of `reports`, `contracts` and `scripts`.

 ## My solutions